 Speaking by phone from Montreal, Israeli-born cellist Matt Haimovitz revealed that he’s a great admirer of the American singer Nina Simone.
 Looking at his life and career, one can easily see why.
 Like Simone, Haimovitz is admired for his solid classical grounding, eclecticism,...

 Cellist Alisa Weilerstein grew up in a thriving Jewish community in Cleveland, where before she became a bat mitzvah, she had already made her debut at age 13 with the Cleveland Orchestra.

-A musical biography of a fictional character Shloyme, who survived through many calamities of the 20th century . . .
+A Musical Biography of a fictional character Shloyme, who survived through many calamities of the 20th century . . .

 When Brandeis-Bardin Institute (BBI) holds its summer concert on Aug.
 18, it will be a bittersweet occasion for cellist David Low.
 The BBI artistic director has overseen the summer concerts for 12 years, and is now leaving to spend more time with his wife and children, and to pursue...